Teoroo-CMC/ParAutomatik/README.md

 ## Usage

-1. provide ASE database containing structures and atoms
-2. make base directory.
+1. make project folder (e.g. Electrolyte).
-3. copy jupyter notebooks from $PARAUTOMATIK/pgm/jupyter_notebooks/ and ASE DB to the base directory.
+2.copy jupyter notebooks from $PARAUTOMATIK/pgm/jupyter_notebooks/ and ASE DB to the base directory.
-4. launch parautomatik.ipynb in jupyter-lab and follow instructions.
+3.launch parautomatik.ipynb in jupyter-lab and follow instructions.